Mr. Magoo (TV series): Season 1 (2019–20)

+Mr Magoo forgets to include Mr Cat in his letter to Santa - to make amends he follows Weasel, who is dressed as an elf, to the AeroFizz.
+Note: This episode has since only aired in the United Kingdom and as of now can only be watched/accessed on CITV/ITVX.

 Season 2 (2022–23)

 Note: Currently, the following episodes can only be watched/accessed on CITV/ITVX in the United Kingdom (only the first 39 episodes aired on CITV; the remaining 33 episodes are exclusive to ITVX).

 It has been announced that the season also contains three 21-minute specials.
 These specials reveal the characters' origins and show how they all met each other.